paralax/ColossalOpera/book/intro.md

 ## A Note on Solutions

-While working on this book, and through the Reddit comminity, I used these challenges to work on a few langages.
+While working on this book, and through the Reddit community, I used these challenges to work on a few langages.
 As such, I wrote some code here and there to solve various challenges, although not all.
 Remember, I had originally planned a book comparing different programming paradigms.

 Solutions to some of these challenges appear peppered throughout the book.
+Here are some of the languages I used while coding and a brief bit about their style and such.

 **Python** - a popular scripting language supporting object oriented and imperative paradigms.
 Python is a popular language for beginners and experts alike.
 I tend to write small prototypes in Python.
 Python has a lot of built-in features in many places.